Description

 OpenCVE Recommended Actions

-• Update the Linux kernel to a version that implements the patch commits (37cce22dbd51 and related fixes) which correct the memory access flags in helper prototypes.
+• Apply a kernel update that includes the patch commits (37cce22dbd51 and related fixes) which correct the memory access flags in helper prototypes.

-• If a kernel upgrade is not immediately possible, disable or restrict BPF programs that invoke the affected helper functions until the kernel is patched.
+• If a kernel upgrade cannot be performed immediately, restrict or disable BPF programs that invoke the affected helper functions until the kernel is patched.

-• Review custom BPF programs to ensure they do not rely on the assumption that buffers remain unchanged across helper calls; adjust code to use the correct memory access semantics.
+• Review custom BPF programs to verify they do not rely on the assumption that buffers remain unchanged across helper calls; adjust the programs to use the correct memory access semantics.

 Tracking